stephaniesamm/Advancing-miRNA-Target-Site-Identification-via-Bias-Corrected-Chimeric-Datasets-for-ML-Approaches/02_Run_HybriDetector/README.md

 ## Notes

 The output of `HybriDetector` is contained within the directory.
 Relevant files for downstream analysis include `code/HybriDetector/hyb_pairs/*.unified_length_all_types_unique_high_confidence.tsv`, one of the final outputs of the pipeline.
-One is produced per sample file processed.
+One such file is produced per input sample file that is processed.
 Out of the 20 samples to be processed with the `HybriDetector` Pipeline, only 19 were successfully processed.
 These were uploaded to https://zenodo.org/records/14730307.